syncfusion-content/javascript-docs/js/api/ejRibbon.md

-To specify the display text of application tab.
+Specifies the display text of application tab.